Fabrice-64/OC_Project_5/README.md

 As this project is to be developed using documentation driven development, a Wiki has been set up in order to help the readers to understand the various functionalities.
 [LINK](https://github.com/Fabrice-64/OC_Project_5/wiki)

+## How to use Get a Better Diet on your Computer
+* Install the last version of Python
+* Install MySQL 8
+* Download the files in .py listed in this repository
+* The app installs the local DB if not existent
+* You will be requested to input you local DB parameters (user, password)
+* Activate a Python virtual environment
+* Install Requests
+* Install MySQL-connector
+* Launch the App in command line >> python3 main

 ## Important Notice
 In order to properly use this short program, which works with the terminal, the window size should be at least 160 x 50